angeluriot/angeluriot/README.md

 ## [👨‍💻 Shell *(2021)*](https://github.com/angeluriot/Shell)

 This program is a simplified Shell running basic Unix commands.
 It can launch default Unix binaries or any other program.
-It can handle process input and output redirections, and pipes between multiple process. cd, cp and mkdir are builtins, and all process can be launch in the background.
-I got 19/20 on this project...
+It can handle process input and output redirections, and pipes between multiple process. cd, cp and mkdir are builtins, and all process can be launched in the background.
+I got 19/20 at this project...

 <p align="center">
 	<a href="https://github.com/angeluriot/Shell"><img src="https://i.imgur.com/VS1gXCz.png" width="500"></a>